rlaffers/eslint-plugin-xstate/docs/rules/spawn-usage.md

 # Enforce proper usage of the spawn function

-Ensure that the `spawn` function is used correctly.
+Ensure that the `spawn` function imported from xstate is used correctly.

 ## Rule Details